gotmachine/MandatoryRCS/README.md

 Nothing special, drop the "MandatoryRCS" folder in your "GameData" folder.

 #### Incompatibilities
-- [(Semi-)Saturatable Reaction Wheels](https://github.com/Crzyrndm/RW-Saturatable) - May work but will probably mess up the reaction wheels.
+- [(Semi-)Saturatable Reaction Wheels](https://github.com/Crzyrndm/RW-Saturatable) - Will probably mess up the reaction wheels.
 Features overlap anyway so there is no point keeping it.
 - [Persistent Rotation](https://github.com/MarkusA380/PersistentRotation) - Does more or less the same thing that this plugin.
 Bad thing will happen if you keep this one.

 #### Recommandations